Tanz0rz/haxe-fmod/README.md

 The Windows integration was built on top of Aaron Shea's [C++ integration with FMOD's official API](https://tanneris.me/faxe)

 LICENCE: [MIT](https://tanneris.me/mit-license)

-Remember to follow the rules of [FMOD's license](https://tanneris.me/FMOD-License) when using this library

 [Download the package via Haxelib](https://tanneris.me/haxelib)